 Diagnosis and Tests

 Diagnosing sleep disorders involves a comprehensive evaluation, including medical history, physical examination, and specific diagnostic tests.
-The International Classification of Sleep Disorders (ICSD-3-TR) provides standardized criteria for diagnosing various sleep disorders.
+The International Classification of Sleep Disorders (ICSD-3-TR) provides standardised criteria for diagnosing various sleep disorders.

 Specific Criteria and Figures

-• Obstructive Sleep Apnea (OSA): Diagnosed when there are five or more episodes of apnea (complete cessation of airflow) or hypopnea (partial reduction in airflow) per hour of sleep, accompanied by symptoms such as daytime sleepiness, loud snoring, or observed breathing interruptions.
+Obstructive Sleep Apnoea (OSA): Diagnosed when there are five or more episodes of apnoea (complete cessation of airflow) or hypopnoea (partial reduction in airflow) per hour of sleep, accompanied by symptoms such as daytime sleepiness, loud snoring, or sleep disordered breathing.

 How Are Sleep Disorders Treated?